Simulation of MAPS and a MAPS-based Inner Tracker for the Super Tau-Charm Facility: MAPS characteristic simulation

 \subsection{Sensor response to X-ray}

 Since a MIP causes continuous ionization along its trajectory, it is not an ideal measure for investigating charge collection at specific spatial points within the pixel.
-X-rays, on the other hand, are a better candidate for this purpose due to their almost single-point energy deposition within the pixel, and they have been widely used in MAPS characterization to obtain the energy spectrum.
-Thus, to complement the MIP simulation and gain further insights into charge collection properties, a simulation using $^{55}$Fe source is carried out.
+In contrast, X-rays deposit a well-defined amount of energy at a localized point, making them more suitable for studying spatial charge collection characteristics.
+For this reason, X-rays are widely used in MAPS performance studies, and simulating their response is particularly valuable as it facilitates direct comparison with experimental measurements.
+In this work, we therefore complement the MIP-based simulations with a dedicated study using an $^{55}$Fe source.
 To simplify the simulation, $^{55}$Mn-$K_{\alpha}$ and $^{55}$Mn-$K_{\beta}$ X-rays are generated directly using a particle gun, with their relative intensities taken into account.
 The simulation sample consists of 30.1\% of \SI{5.888}{keV} $^{55}$Mn-$K_{\alpha2}$ X-rays, 59.4\% of \SI{5.899}{keV} $^{55}$Mn-$K_{\alpha1}$ X-rays and 10.5\% of \SI{6.49}{keV} $^{55}$Mn-$K_{\beta}$ X-rays~\cite{nudat3}.

 Charge collection maps are obtained for different variants (cf. Fig.~\ref{charge_collection1} and Fig.~\ref{charge_collection2}) with the X-ray being absorbed at different 3D position inside the pixel.
 The charge collection ability is represented by the collected charge of the seed pixel, which is the pixel within the cluster that collects the largest amount of charge.
-The plots are depicted as projections onto two dimensional planes for visualization purpose.
+The plots are depicted as projections onto two dimensional planes for visualization purposes.
 In these plots, the $r$ direction corresponds to the pixel depth, the $\phi$ direction corresponds to the shorter pixel pitch, and the $z$ direction corresponds to the longer pixel pitch, which are in accordance with the pixel arrangements in the inner tracker of STCF.
 For the four process variants, only two projections are presented since the pixel pitches are identical in both directions.

 The distinctive behaviours in charge collection are clearly illustrated in Fig.~\ref{charge_collection1} and Fig.~\ref{charge_collection2}: